chemsedd/mooc/README.md

 # Instructions

 1) ### Installations
-  Make sure to have python version 3 install on you pc or laptop.
+  Make sure to have python version 3 installed in your computer.
   If not install it from [here](https://www.python.org) <br>
   **Clone repository** <br>
   `https://github.com/sswapnil2/django-quiz-app.git`<br>